dynamicweb/Samples/ExpressDelivery/README.md

 # Concepts shown
 To implement the feature, the following extensibility points are used
-- Creating screens
-  - List, Edit
-- Creating models, queries, commands
+- Creating new list, edit and prompt screens with models, queries and commands
-- Injecting new UI on existing screens
+- Injecting new UI onto existing screens
-- Extending existing trees
+- Adding nodes to existing trees
 - Creating custom UI components with client-side logic
+- Update providers for manipulating the database

+The project also shows how to use these different concepts together.
+For example how to use existing screen information and prompt the user for more information and use it to create new relations.